 - Bilingual Biography

-In the last two decades, Lopez’s work has been exhibited in over one hundred solo and group exhibitions in Mexico City; Naples, Italy; Cork, Ireland; and throughout the United States, including UCLA Fowler Museum; Sheldon Museum of Art, University of Nebraska, Lincoln; MexiArte Museum, Austin, Texas; and International Print Center, New York.
-Her work is included in collections of the Museum of International Folk Art, Santa Fe, New Mexico; Oakland Museum of California, Oakland, California; and McNay Art Museum, San Antonio, Texas.
+In the last two decades, her work has been exhibited in over one hundred solo and group exhibitions in Mexico City; Naples, Italy; Cork, Ireland; and throughout the United States, including UCLA Fowler Museum of Cultural History, Los Angeles, California; Sheldon Museum of Art, University of Nebraska, Lincoln; Richman Gallery, The Park School, Baltimore, Maryland; MexiArte Museum, Austin, Texas; and International Print Center, New York.
+Collections include Museum of International Folk Art, Santa Fe, New Mexico; Oakland Museum of California, Oakland, California; and McNay Art Museum, San Antonio, Texas.

-López is a recipient of two UCLA Diversity Program Awards for Innovative Courses in the Departments of Chicana/o and LGBT Studies (2011-2012), and was named UCLA Regent’s Lecturer in the Departments of Art History and Chicana/o Studies in Fall 2009.
-She is also the recipient of an Astraea Foundation for Justice Visual Artist Grant (2005), a California Community Foundation’s Arts Funding Initiative Visual Arts Mid Career Grant (2002), a Pollock-Siqueiros Binational Visual Arts Prize (1999), a California Community Foundation’s Brody Emerging Visual Artist Grant (1998), and the City of Los Angeles’ Individual Artist Grant (1998).
-She has been engaged as a muralist for the City of Los Angeles Cultural Affairs Department since 1998, with murals in South L.A.
+López is a recipient of Denver’s Metropolitan State University’s Richard T. Castro Distinguished Visiting Professorship (2013), and the UCLA LGBTQ Lavender Graduation Students’ Choice Faculty Award (2013); two UCLA Diversity Program Awards for Innovative Courses in the Departments of Chicana/o and LGBT Studies (2011-2012); University of California Regent’s Lecturer in the Departments of Art History and Chicana/o Studies at UCLA (2009); Durfee Foundation’s Artist Resource Completion Grant (2005); Astraea Foundation for Justice Visual Artist Grant (2005); California Community Foundation’s Arts Funding Initiative Visual Arts Mid Career Grant (2002); Pollock-Siqueiros Binational Visual Arts Prize (1999); California Community Foundation’s Brody Emerging Visual Artist Grant (1998); and the City of Los Angeles’ Individual Artist Grant (1998).

 Nacida en Los Mochis, Sinaloa y criada en el Este de Los Angeles, Alma López obtuvo su maestria de artes de la Universidad de California, Irvine en 1995.
 Ella ha enseñado como artista invitada en los departamentos de Estudios Chicanas/os y Estudios LGBT en la Universidad de California Riverside, UC Irvine, UC Santa Barbara, UCLA y la Universidad Loyola Marymount.
 Su trabajo ha sido exhibido en museos y organizaciones comunitarias a nivel nacional, así como en la ciudad de México, Ciudad Juárez, Nápoles, Italia y el condado de Cork, Irlanda.
 En abril de 2011, el libro de Nuestra Señora de la controversia: "Aparición irreverente" de Alma López, co-editado con la Dra.
 Alicia Gaspar de Alba, fue publicado por University of Texas Press.
 A través de su trabajo, su activismo y su sitio web popular, López defiende su posición como una de las más visibles y vanguardistas artistas Chicanas feministas.